 I leave it to the student to set the agenda for each lesson.
 I highly recommend that you bring a set of problems that you are struggling with and want to work through together.
 This is almost always the most effective way to improve.

 Please try to provide 12 hours notice if you need to cancel or reschedule.
 There is no fee to cancel with 12 hours notice.
-I reserve the right to charge a $20 fee to cancel/reschedule with less than 12 hours notice, and a $40 fee if you don't show up (in which case I will wait 15 minutes for you and then cancel the lesson).
+I reserve the right to charge a $20 fee to cancel/reschedule with less than 12 hours notice ($40 if it's less than one hour).

 Feel free to email me at firstname.lastname@example.org.